-- Intentionally deceiving new members prior to initiation to make them believe that they will not be initiated or will be mentally or physically harmed. - Forcing, requiring or pressuring individuals to wear, carry, or publicly display any article or apparel, especially items which are unusual, uncomfortable, degrading or physically burdensome (e.g. wooden paddles, painted rocks, T-shirts with degrading slogans or names, notebooks, etc.).
-It is understood that while students may choose to wear pledge/associate member pins, compelling students to wear pledge class t-shirts, pins, or other apparel that is inappropriate or violates the University's Policy on Sexual Harassment Prohibited by Title IX, and Discrimination, Harassment and Retaliation Prevention Policy, the Student Policy on Sexual Harassment Prohibited by Title IX and/or the Student Policy on Sexual Harassment Prohibited by Senate Bill 493 or the Code is hazing. - Depriving individuals of the opportunity for sufficient sleep (six hours continuous sleep per day minimum), decent edible meals, or access to means of maintaining bodily cleanliness. - Activities that interfere with an individual's academic efforts by causing exhaustion, loss of sleep, or loss of reasonable study time or by preventing an individual from attending class or other academic requirements. - Having substances (e.g. food, trash, etc.) thrown at, poured on, or otherwise applied to the bodies of individuals. - Morally degrading or humiliating games or any other activities that make an individual the object of amusement, ridicule or intimidation. - Such activities as: new member only scavenger hunts, transporting individuals against their will, abandoning individuals at distant locations, or conducting any "kidnap," "ditch" or "road trip" that might in any way endanger or compromise the health, safety or comfort of any individual. - Causing an individual to be indecently exposed or exposed to unsafe levels of cold or heat. - Forcing, requiring, or pressuring individuals to engage in sexual behavior or sexual misconduct (e.g. stripping, streaking, flashing, suggestive dancing, etc.). - Forcing, requiring, or pressuring a person to become branded or tattooed. - Activities that require a person to remain in a fixed position for a long period of time. - Forcing, requiring, or pressuring individuals to consume alcohol or drugs. - Forcing, requiring, or pressuring individuals to eat or drink foreign or unusual substances or forcing, requiring, or pressuring the consumption of undue amounts or odd preparations of food or beverages, including water. - "Line-ups" involving intense or demeaning intimidation or interrogation, such as shouting obscenities or insults. - Assigning activities (pranks, scavenger hunts, etc.) that compel a person to deface property, engage in theft, or harass other individuals or organizations. - Tests of courage, bravery or stamina.
+burdensome (e.g. wooden paddles, painted rocks, T-shirts with degrading slogans or names, notebooks, etc.).
+It is understood that while students may choose to wear pledge/associate member pins, compelling students to wear pledge class t-shirts, pins, or other apparel that is inappropriate or violates the University's Policy on Sexual Harassment Prohibited by Title IX, and Policy Prohibiting Discrimination and Harassment, or the Student Policy on Sexual Harassment Prohibited by Title IX or the Code is hazing.

+- Depriving individuals of the opportunity for sufficient sleep (six hours continuous sleep per day minimum), decent edible meals, or access to means of maintaining bodily cleanliness. - Activities that interfere with an individual's academic efforts by causing exhaustion, loss of sleep, or loss of reasonable study time or by preventing an individual from attending class or other academic requirements. - Having substances (e.g. food, trash, etc.) thrown at, poured on, or otherwise applied to the bodies of individuals. - Morally degrading or humiliating games or any other activities that make an individual the object of amusement, ridicule or intimidation. - Such activities as: new member only scavenger hunts, transporting individuals against their will, abandoning individuals at distant locations, or conducting any "kidnap," "ditch" or "road trip" that might in any way endanger or compromise the health, safety or comfort of any individual. - Causing an individual to be indecently exposed or exposed to unsafe levels of cold or heat. - Forcing, requiring, or pressuring individuals to engage in sexual behavior or sexual misconduct (e.g. stripping, streaking, flashing, suggestive dancing, etc.). - Forcing, requiring, or pressuring a person to become branded or tattooed. - Activities that require a person to remain in a fixed position for a long period of time. - Forcing, requiring, or pressuring individuals to consume alcohol or drugs. - Forcing, requiring, or pressuring individuals to eat or drink foreign or unusual substances or forcing, requiring, or pressuring the consumption of undue amounts or odd preparations of food or beverages, including water. - "Line-ups" involving intense or demeaning intimidation or interrogation, such as shouting obscenities or insults. - Assigning activities (pranks, scavenger hunts, etc.) that compel a person to deface property, engage in theft, or harass other individuals or organizations.